 A quick guide the the animals of Antarctica and the Arctic

-Our polar regions offer an intimate look inside two worlds of unique fauna and life that have adapted to the most extreme climate on Earth.
+Our polar regions offer an intimate look at unique fauna and life that have adapted to the most extreme climate on Earth.
 Bitterly cold winds whip across the landscape.
 Winter temperatures can reach deep into the negatives, and the winter night can last for months.
-But these seemingly barren landscapes are home to a rich diversity of wildlife - both on land and under the sea surface—that has evolved to survive these harsh conditions.
+But these seemingly barren landscapes are home to a rich diversity of wildlife—both on land and under the sea—that has evolved to survive these harsh conditions.

-Why protecting wildlife in the Polar Regions matters so much
+Why Protecting Wildlife in the Polar Regions Matters